mirianbr/mirianbr.github.io/_posts/2021-07-13-pytesseract_hello_world_in_portuguese_under_anaconda.md

 1. Download your language data from the [tesseract repository](https://github.com/tesseract-ocr/tessdata/)
 2. Save it in your tessdata directory

 All done!

-You can see also [my Jupyter Notebook for this tutorial](https://github.com/mirianbr/vaccine-batches/blob/main/hello-ocr.ipynb).
+Having the config and data set up, OCR with tesseract in Portuguese worked great.
+See how in [my Jupyter Notebook for this tutorial](https://github.com/mirianbr/vaccine-batches/blob/main/hello-ocr.ipynb). 😉